Malaysian Malayalees: Hinduism

 Over time, certain beliefs, rituals and practices of the Tamil Hindus were adopted.
 For instance, the Malayalee Hindu labourers who predominantly prayed only to the oil lamp (Nilavilakku) at home, begin praying using pictures of the gods and goddesses.
 Malayalees have embraced practices such as praying to Lord Murugan and observing Thaipusam – Lord Murugan is known as a primary deity in temples wherever communities of the Tamil people live worldwide.

 Islam

-Penang and Johor Bahru are the prominent places of the Malabari Muslim community in Malaysia.
-Most of the Malabari Muslims Merchants were from Northern Malabar (Kannur & Kasargod) whereas the Malabari Muslim labourers were from Southern Malabar (Malappuram & Kozhikode).
+Penang and Johor Bahru are the prominent places of the Kerala Muslim community in Malaysia.
+People migrated across Kerala to Malaysia and formed relationships with the locals.

-As Islam was a unifying factor among the Malabaris and the Malays in Penang, large number of mix marriages took place within the Malabari Muslim community in Penang – resulting in the influence of Malay culture in their religious activities.
+As Islam was a unifying factor among the Malayalis and the Malays in Penang, large number of mix marriages took place within the Muslim community in Penang – resulting in the influence of Malay culture in their religious activities.